 LTT Tuition Assistance Scholarship

 The CUNY School of Labor and Urban Studies is offering tuition assistance scholarships to full-time paraprofessionals who are both continuing and new graduate students in a teacher shortage area at the LEAP to Teacher collaborating CUNY colleges: Brooklyn College, College of Staten Island, Lehman College, and Queens College.
 Scholarships will be awarded on a semester-by-semester basis by the SLU Scholarships Committee.
 Employment status, transcripts and financial aid information will be reviewed, and enrollment will be verified to ensure that recipients continue to meet scholarship eligibility requirements.
 Students must re-apply each semester to be considered for a scholarship for the next term, if the scholarship is still available.
-Click here more info.
+More LTT Scholarship information.

-How to utilize your union’s tuition benefit at Queens College
+How to Utilize your Union’s Tuition Benefits at Queens College

 CSEA